 Utilize the space under each former job position to the fullest, showing the accomplishments you made by having the skills.
 Take the time to describe innovative and effective teaching methods you have used and highlight relevant accomplishments or extracurricular/additional duties.
 Use bullet points to showcase essential information that you want to stand out the most.

 The prospective school principal wants to know what is in it for them.
 Accomplishments and areas of expertise are what the reader will look for when reviewing your resume.
 School districts are looking for effective problem solvers and candidate that take the initiative.

 Questions to Create Accomplishments for Your Teacher Resume and Cover Letter

-Represent yourself accordingly by answering the following questions and including the answers in your resume to target a teaching position.
+Represent yourself accordingly by providing answers to the following questions in your resume to target a teaching position.

 - How did your former employer benefit from your problem-solving?

 - What types of problems did you solve at your previous job?

 - What makes you better at your job than the next person?

 - Did you create a new program or system, maybe something implemented school-wide or district-wide?
 If so, what were the results?

 - What achievements were you proud of at your last job?